yamilvindas/gdec/README.md

 ## IV) Code Sturcture

 - data: This folder will store the different datasets used to test our proposed method.
 - src: This folder contains the source codes necessary to run the different experiment.
-More details about this folder can be found in the README.md file of this folder.
 - parameters_files: This folder contains json files with the parameters of different experiments.
 - results: This folder will store results of the different experiments.
 - figs: This fodler contains the different figures used as illustrations in this Git repository.